 mako -l::xedge.zip

+Upon starting Xedge, the left pane displays the File Systems set up by the C code, which may vary depending on the platform Xedge is running on.
 To use Xedge, you must create an application by navigating into one of the file systems and selecting a directory as the root for the application.
 You can also create new directories using the file browser.
-Alternatively, you can select a deployed Lua application packaged as a ZIP file, but note that the app will be read-only.
+Alternatively, you can choose a deployed Lua application packaged as a ZIP file, but note that the app will be read-only in the IDE.
+For more information on deploying applications, see the tutorial Xedge Application Deployment: From Installation to Creation.

 Xedge provides the same .preload script as the Mako Server.
 See the tutorial Lua Environments for more information on how both Xedge and Mako Server sets up the application environments.